macpellow/jmeter-kubernetes/README.md

   - Universal and easy to use framework for distributed load generation based on Apache JMeter
   - Live monitoring based on InfluxDB/Grafana or/and Elasticsearch/Kibana
-  - Ease integration with existing JMeter tests
+  - Easy integration with existing JMeter tests
+  - Easy installation of additional plugins and Jars (for instance Kafka messaging)